openbraininstitute/brain-indexer/docs/performance_tricks.rst

 used again during a later query it'll need to be loaded from the filesystem (often GPFS) again.

-Notice that the order in which queries are performed effects how much eviction happens.
+Notice that the order in which queries are performed affects how much eviction happens.
 If one were able to sort the queries such that successive queries are close to each other, then intuitively this should improve cache reuse.